guilhermeSousa1/LyricFinder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # LyricFinder
-This React application is used to search for songs and their lyrics.
+React application used to search for songs and their lyrics.

 ## Built With
 * [React](https://reactjs.org/)